redpanthers/starter/README.md

 cp config/secrets.yml.example config/secrets.yml
 ```

-## Start project while in development
+## Start rails app and other services in development

 We use foreman to manage all our services.
 So to start the rails project run the following
 command.